eustasy/.choices/DigitalOcean Regions.md

 | Asia / Oceania | SGP1*         |        |
 | South America  | BLR1*         | Spaces, some Droplets |

-_^ Not recommended unless there is a legal need for the region._
+_^ Not recommended unless there is a legal need for the region, or a strong regional presence._
-_* Not recommended unless there is a strong penalty for latency._
+_* Not recommended unless there is a strong penalty for latency, or a strong regional presence._

 ### References
 - [Regional Availability Matrix](https://www.digitalocean.com/docs/platform/availability-matrix/)